exoquo/packo/README.md

 * Tests system is under development

 ## Deployment and/or CI/CD
-This project uses [Envoy](https://laravel.com/docs/5.8/envoy) for deployment, and [GitLab CI/CD](https://about.gitlab.com/product/continuous-integration/).
-Please check `Envoy.blade.php` and `.gitlab-ci.yml` for more detail.
+This project uses [Envoy](https://laravel.com/docs/7.x/envoy) for deployment, and [Travis CI/CD](https://travis-ci.com/).
+Please check `Envoy.blade.php` and `.travis.yml` for more detail.

 ## Built with
+* [Laravue](https://github.com/tuandm/laravue-core) - Laravel package which provides core functionalities of Laravue.
 * [Laravel](https://laravel.com/) - The PHP Framework For Web Artisans
 * [VueJS](https://vuejs.org/) - The Progressive JavaScript Framework
 * [Element](https://element.eleme.io/) - A  Vue 2.0 based component library for developers, designers and product managers